top of page

 Key points

-• The Barnet Education & Learning Service (BELS) Elective Home Education team are an Advisory service not a Statutory service.
+• The Barnet Education & Learning Service (BELS) Elective Home Education team are an Advisory service.

 • Parents/ carers have a legal right to home educate.
 Currently, consent from the local authority is only currently required where a child has an EHCP and attends a Special School.